 Fun Summer Crafts for Adults

 Repurposed Hose Rug

 You know that garden hose that sprang a leak last year?
 Don’t toss it!
 Instead, you can make this cool braided-style rug.
 All you need is your worn-out hose(s) and some zip ties.
 It’s waterproof and mold resistant, making it perfect for adding a splash of color to any outdoor space.
 Make it even more visually appealing by using different color hoses.

 Fairy Light Flowers

 What better way to add some whimsy to your three-season porch than with some flower fairy lights?
-Scissors, glue, ribbon, and fabric are all you need…well those and a string (or more) of fairy lights (aka twinkling Christmas lights.)
-Make sure everything is dry before you plug in the lights.
+Here’s how: Grab a garland of flowers, floral wire, and fairy lights (aka twinkling Christmas lights).
+These lights will take you from spring to fall.
 Speaking of fairies, how about making your own Fairy House?
 Children and adults are fascinated with these!

 Light Up Your Backyard with Mason Jars